collinhover/kaiopua/plans/levels/PLAN_INTRO_TUTORIAL.md

 1.0.09.17.2011

 ####Section Description
 Intro section of website will be composed of both the game's introduction and the game's tutorial, presented in an interactive way that introduces the player to the character, world, and story while also teaching them how to play the game.
-Setting will be the main character's farming shack.

 ##Basics
 ####Summary